 Are you a former First Parish handbell ringer who'd love to get back "in the swing"?
 Did you want to ring with the group when it was active, but weren't able to attend weekday rehearsals?
-Have you always wanted to try ringing handbells but weren't sure you could commit to a full season, or felt nervous about joining a fully established ensemble?
+Have you always wanted to try ringing handbells but weren't sure you could com-

+- mit to a full season, or felt nervous about joining a fully - established ensemble?

-If any of these descriptions applies to you, then we hope you'll take advantage of a special opportunity.
-Our former handbell director, Martha Goodman, will be returning for a limited engagement, working with a group of ringers for the six weeks leading to the presentation of their efforts at both Sunday services on March 4.
+If any of these descriptions applies to you, then we

+- hope you'll take advantage of a special opportunity. - Our former handbell director, Martha Goodman, will - be returning for a limited engagement, working with - a group of ringers for the six weeks leading to the - presentation of their efforts at both Sunday services on March 4.

+Rehearsals will begin with a one-hour orientation ses-
-Rehearsals will begin with a one-hour orientation session for those without prior handbell experience on Sunday, January 22, at 2 p.m.
-Then, all ringers will rehearse for five consecutive Sunday afternoons (January 29, and February 5, 12, 19 and 26), 1 to 3 p.m.

-If you can count to four and identify a whole, half and quarter note, and if you can commit to attending most - if not all - rehearsals, then this is the opportunity for you!
-For more information, and to reserve a place at the handbell tables, call Martha Goodman at

-508-928-2078 or write to her at mgtrek@earthlink.net.
+- sion for those without prior handbell experience on - Sunday, January 22, at 2 p.m.
+Then, all ringers will - rehearse for five consecutive Sunday afternoons - (January 29, and February 5, 12, 19 and 26), 1 to 3 p.m. - If you can count to four and identify a whole, half and - quarter note, and if you can commit to attending most if not all rehearsals, then this is the opportunity - In not all renearsals, then this is the opportunity for you!
+For more information, and to reserve a place - at the handbell tables, call Martha Goodman at - 508-928-2078 or write to her at mgtrek@earthlink.net.